 (Simulink Real-Time C API DLL).
 Also associated with the dynamic link

 xpcinitfree.c file.
 This file contains

-build this file along with the custom Simulink Real-Time C API program.
+file along with the custom Simulink Real-Time C API program.

 The Simulink Real-Time C API consists of blocking functions.
 A default timeout of 5 seconds controls how long a target computer can take to communicate with a development computer.